Visiting Expedition safely

 Roads to the Robinson Gorge section are impassable in wet weather.
 Weather forecasts are available from the Bureau of Meteorology.
 When you are in the area, listen to ABC radio on AM747 for the weather forecast for the 'Central Highlands and Coalfields' district.
 If rain is forecast, leave the park before the rain starts or remain in the park after rain until the roads dry out.
 For your safety, it is strongly advised that you do not attempt to drive on park management roads during or following rain.

-From Injune, travel north for 37km on the Carnarvon Developmental Road and turn right onto the Arcadia Valley Access Road.
-Drive 18km (of which 4km is gravel) to Lonesome.
+From Injune, travel north for 37km on the Carnarvon Highway and turn right onto the Arcadia Valley Access Road then drive 18km to Lonesome.

 Roads leading to this section are suitable for all vehicle types.
 During wet weather, take care on the roads, as they may become slippery.